 People move out of state for several different reasons.
 Whether it’s because their employer is relocating them to a new office, or they are moving in with a loved one, or they are making the choice on a whim – the reasons are varied, and therefore the time frames vary as well.
 It takes some families years to plan, prepare and make the move – while other individuals may be informed by their employer that they’re moving next month.
 How does one prepare for a last-minute state to state move?
-We are here with tips on how to make your last-minute relocation less stressful.
+How does one relocate?
+We are here with tips on how to make your last-minute relocation to another state less stressful.

 Tips for Last-Minute Moving